Neural and Visceral Anatomy

 The course consists of a series of lectures and laboratories on the functional anatomy of the nervous system, thorax, abdomen and pelvis.
 Areas emphasised are those most important in Medical Radiation Science and Physiotherapy practice.

-2. Describe its relationship to other organs and its surface anatomy.
+2. Describe the relationship to other organs and its surface anatomy.

-3. Describe its blood supply, venous and lymphatic drainage.
+3. Describe the blood supply, venous and lymphatic drainage.

 4. Understand how the organ's structure relates to its function, i.e. its physiology.